The Clear Edge

 The Executive Summary

-Founders, consultants, and agency owners in the $25K–$50K/month band quietly give up 12–18 hours monthly and stall at $28K–$42K by saying yes to everything; a 3-question filter converts scattered opportunities into focused, high-ROI growth.
+Founders, consultants, and agency owners in the $25K–$50K/month band quietly give up 12–18 hours monthly and stall at $28K–$42K/month by saying yes to everything; a 3-Question Filter converts scattered opportunities into focused, high-ROI growth.

-• Who this is for: Founders, consultants, and small agencies between $25K–$50K/month working 50–62 hours weekly who feel “maxed out,” stuck at plateaus like $28K–$42K/month, and overloaded with podcasts, collabs, and “visibility” work that rarely converts.
+• Who this is for: Founders, consultants, and small agencies between $25K–$50K/month working 50–62 hours weekly who feel maxed out at $28K–$42K/month and buried in low-ROI visibility work.

-• What changes if you apply it: You default opportunities to NO, reclaim 12–18 hours monthly, redirect them into email, referrals, and repeatable sales systems, and unlock jumps like $28K to $40K or $39K to $54K/month while actually working fewer, more focused hours.
+• What changes if you apply it: You default opportunities to NO, reclaim 12–18 hours monthly, and redirect them into email, referrals, and repeatable sales systems so jumps like $28K to $40K or $39K to $54K/month become feasible.

-• Time to implement: Spend 30 minutes weekly on an opportunity review block, 5 minutes per request to run the filter, 60–90 days to calibrate ROI patterns, and 6 months to compound into $8,000–$23,000 extra revenue from protected focus.
+• Time to implement: Commit 30 minutes weekly to an opportunity review block, 5 minutes per request to run the filter, 60–90 days to see ROI patterns, and 6 months for focus to compound into $8,000–$23,000 extra revenue.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want focused, compounding growth without 60-hour weeks sacrificed to low-ROI “opportunities.”